 No matter where you’re going, you’re probably going to appreciate some quick and easy healthy food ideas.
 These can help you stay on track and help you bring and find real food.
 While these tips can all be used right here at home, this is extra-important when you’re traveling.
 Traveling can throw your regular healthy habits off when you’re skipping time zones or even just being in a different place.

-As a health coach, I have such a sense of pride when my clients skip junky convenience foods.
+As a functional nutritionist and health coach, I have such a sense of pride when my clients skip junky convenience foods.
 Let me give you some great strategies that can help you do this while you’re “on the road.”

-Pro Tip: When booking your hotel room, ask if you can have one with a mini fridge.
+Pro Tip: When booking your hotel room, ask if you can have one with an empty mini fridge.
 This will help you store some of your healthy snacks and groceries while you’re there.